SayesCode/RaTs/README.md

 ## Licença

-Distribuído sob a licença MIT.
+Distribuído sob a licença GPL-3.0 license.
 Veja `LICENSE` para mais informações.

 ---